Directive: Major and minor alterations

 - The technical information package submitted under section 25 (1) of the EDSR must,

 as per subsection (3) include the seal of a BC professional engineer approving the design drawings and specifications for a major alteration to an existing elevating device, and the professional engineer must verify the accuracy of the contents of the technical information package; and

 - As per the requirements of 12(2) of the EDSR a licensed elevating device contractor or mechanic must submit to a safety manager a signed declaration that the regulated work complies with the Safety Standards Act, and request a safety officer to conduct an acceptance inspection prior to the elevating device being returned to service.

-- As per the requirements of Ministerial Order M259-2019 that refers to the new section 12(3)(a) and (b) of the EDSR, within 30 days upon completion of the minor alteration a licensed elevating device contractor must submit to a safety manager a signed declaration that the regulated work complies with all requirements under the Act and regulations and, within 60 days of returning the device back to service, request a safety officer to conduct an acceptance inspection if the scope of the minor alteration is deemed to require an inspection.
+- As per the requirements of 12(3)(a) and (b) of the EDSR, within 30 days upon completion of the minor alteration, submit to a safety manager a signed declaration that the regulated work complies with all requirements under the Act and regulations and, within 60 days of returning the device back to service, request a safety officer to conduct an acceptance inspection if the scope of the minor alteration is deemed to require an inspection.

-A “list of alterations” has been included as an appendix that provides details as to when an alteration is considered either a major or minor alteration and when an acceptance inspection is required.
-The list referenced, is based on the requirements found in section 8.7 of the ASME A17.1-2016/CSA B44-2016 code and was consulted upon with industry representatives.
+A “list of alterations” has been included as a supplement which provides details as to when an alteration is considered either a major or minor alteration and when an acceptance inspection is required.
+The list referenced, is based on the requirements found in section 8.7 of the ASME A17.1/B44-2016 code and was consulted upon with industry representatives.